sim0n-sys/news/README.md

 Copyright SIMON MUNGAI 2021

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),